blynkkk/blynk-library/examples/Boards_WiFi/NodeMCU/README.md

 6. Click the **Upload** button.
 (You should see a progress bar in the console, followed by **Done uploading** message in the status panel.
 After this process is finished, LED should start blinking blue: which means the board is waiting for configuration).

 The firmware was successfully loaded and is ready.

-You can switch the board off and then on again.
-Imagine you just unboxed the new product.
-LED should be blinking blue.
+Now go to app and try to light on board LED (pin D4).

 # Troubleshooting